Okta

 Management API with OpenAPI specification.
 An OAuth2-secured REST API for programmatic access to users, groups, tenants, and configuration.

 Integration management.
 Register downstream applications and B2B service accounts.
-Issue SAML assertions for connected apps.
-Users get a single dashboard to access all their assigned apps.
+Issue SAML assertions or OIDC tokens for connected apps.
+Users get a single dashboard to access all their SAML, OIDC, and proxy-protected apps.

 Complete audit trail.
 Every authentication, permission change, and administrative action is logged.
 Export for compliance reporting.
 The data stays where you deploy it.